fastly/compute-js-static-publish/README.md

 > [!TIP]
 > Upload to a specific collection by specifying the collection name when publishing content:
 > ```sh
-> npm run publish-content -- --collection-name=preview-42
+> npm run fastly:publish -- --collection-name=preview-42
 > ```

 **No Wasm redeploy needed** unless you: